-The Klesse College of Engineering and Integrated Design (Klesse College) houses the Department of Biomedical Engineering and Chemical Engineering; the Department of Electrical and Computer Engineering; the Department of Mechanical Engineering; the School of Architecture and Planning; and the School of Civil & Environmental Engineering, and Construction Management.
+The Klesse College of Engineering and Integrated Design (Klesse College) houses the Department of Biomedical Engineering and Chemical Engineering; the Department of Electrical Engineering; the Department of Mechanical, Aerospace, and Industrial Engineering; the School of Architecture and Planning; and the School of Civil & Environmental Engineering, and Construction Management.

 Klesse College programs and experiences prepare students for the modern workforce by training them to take a holistic view to design.
 Klesse College faculty are a diverse group of scholars and practitioners.
 Among them are well-recognized educators, scholars, and designers who have achieved national and international recognition for their research, publications, and professional practices.
 Klesse College has excellent laboratory facilities where students receive hands-on instruction from faculty.
 Computer-aided design (CAD) facilities, including state-of-the-art workstations, are routinely used in all programs.